How FedEx LTD Works

 Own Occupation (First 24 Months)

-For the first 24 months, you're considered disabled if you cannot perform the material duties of your own occupation as a pilot.
+For the first 24 months, you are disabled if you cannot perform the material duties of your own occupation as a pilot — i.e., you cannot hold a first-class medical and fly the line.

 Any Occupation (After 24 Months)

-After 24 months, the definition changes.
-You're considered disabled only if you cannot perform any occupation for which you're reasonably qualified by education, training, or experience.
+After 24 months, you are disabled only if you cannot perform any occupation for which you are reasonably qualified by education, training, or experience.

 When Does LTD Begin?
 (CBA Section 27.J.1)

-- Move to non-pilot position - Transitioning to ground position due to disability
+- Move to a non-pilot position — transitioning to a ground role due to disability

 Offsets (CBA Sections 27.J.13, 27.J.15)